cscorley/dissertation/chapters/4_proposed/1_flt.md

 comparisons.
 Finally, we continue by updating the model with the next mini-batch.

-Since the @Dit-etal_2013 dataset was extracted from the commit that implemented the change, our partitioning is inclusive of that commit.
+Since @Dit-etal_2013 extracted the dataset from the commit that implemented the change, our partitioning is inclusive of that commit.
 That is, we update the model with the linked commit and infer the snapshot index from that commit.
-This allows our evaluations to capture any entities added to address the issue report, as well as changed entities, but does not capture any entities that were removed by the change.
+This allows our evaluations to capture any entities added to address the issue report, as well as changed entities, but does not capture any entities removed by the change.

 ##### Subject Systems

-There are two publicly-available and recently published datasets that could be used in this study.
+There are two publicly-available and recently published datasets usable for this study.
 Between these two datasets are over 1200 defects and features from 14 open source Java projects.
-Choosing a publicly-available dataset allows for this work to be set in context of work completed by other researchers.
+Choosing a publicly-available dataset allows us to set this work in context of work completed by other researchers.

 Table \ref{table:flt-datasets} summarizes the subject systems from the datasets.
 The first is a dataset of four software systems by @Dit-etal_2013 and contains